Santoshkasam/LiDAR-obstacle-detection/README.md

 ![ObstacleDetectionFPS](https://user-images.githubusercontent.com/48198017/128245366-c20b806b-392d-42f2-9f7c-ce4bff5607dd.gif)

 ## Lidar
-Lidar is an acitive sensor that emmits laser beams and resieves them upon reflection.
-The distance of the obstrcuting surface is calculated using the Time of Flight of the corrosponding beam.
-Each such beam, upon 360 degrees rotation, provides the distances of the obstacles present in the environment in the moment of scanning.
-In addition, the intensity of the reflected beam is also recorded.
-This is called environment perception, which is the first step of an autonomous robot in planning the motion.
+Lidar is an active sensor that emits laser beams and receives them upon reflection.
+The distance of the obstructing surface is computed using the Time of Flight and speed of the corresponding beam.
+Each such beam, upon 360 degrees rotation of the Lidar scanner, provides the distances of the obstacles present in the environment.
+In addition, the intensities of the reflected beams are recorded.
+The point cloud used in this project is obtained from a Velodyne VLP-64 Lidar.
+64 stands for the number of laser emitters in the emitter array.
+One scan of this sensor generates 256,000 points.
+This process is called environment perception, which is the first step in the motion planning of an autonomous robot.

 ### Point Cloud
-The projections of lidar reflections onto a vector space results in a point cloud that looks as follows:
+The projection of lidar reflections onto a vector space, after a 360degree scan, results in a point cloud that looks as follows:
 <insert point cloud>
- A .pcd format point cloud is used. it contains a list of (x,y,x,I) cartesian co-ordinates and intensity values. it is a snapshot of the environmet after a single scan.
- The point cloud used in this project is obtained from a Velodyne VLP-64 Lidar.
-64 stands for the number of laser emitters in the emitter array. a single scan of this sensor generates 256,000 point.

 ## Project Pipeline
 1. Load the PCL Point Cloud.